michaeldunneMD17/VBA-Challenge-/README.md

 --------------------------
 To determine the:
   - Yearly change
-  - Percent change and
+  - Percent change, and
-  -total stock volume between a list of tickers on a given year.
+  - Total stock volume between a list of tickers on a given year.

 And additonally identify which specific ticker, of the roughly 3,000 in all three years experienced:
   - The Greatest Percentage Increase %,